mwermert/Tetris_Engine/README.md

 ### Installing

-Navigate to the project root directory on the console and run the program from your terminal window or IDE (I am using VSCode).
+Navigate to the project root directory and run the program from your terminal window or IDE (I am using VSCode).

 ### How to Play

-##### In The Game

 When you run the program, the game will start immediately.
 In this game you have 4 control options.